The world of finance deals with statistical data and quantitative figures that make it a perfect area for machine learning (ML).

 According to FINRA, there are several activities incorporated by these algorithms: allocation of assets, customer profiling, portfolio adjustment/rebalancing, trading,and tax-loss collection.
 The main benefit observed with robo-advisors is the lack of the emotional element associated with investment account management.
 In addition, this electronic tool is cheaper than traditional investment consultancy that makes it more attractive to less-affluent clients.

 Today, we can observe a substantial growth of the number of machine learning solutions to apply to trading needs.
-Traditional algorithmic systems come short of machine learning that is able to adapt to immediate changes according to the accumulated experience.
+One of the differences between traditional algorithmic systems and machine learning is that the latter is able to adapt to immediate changes according to the accumulated experience.
 There are different algorithm-optimization strategies like deep learning, neural networks, linear regressions and much more to be implemented in the state-of-the-art trading tool.
 Sentiment analysis (described below) is another secret weapon of machine learning in algorithmic trading, which is highly estimated by numerous hedge funds.

 Trading companies have hundreds of ML algorithms at their disposal and can use each of them for specific work.
 The range of purposes includes trade predictions, determination of strategy parameters, analysis of market behavior, etc. For example, to build a model of decisions requires a decision tree algorithm; regression algorithms can be applied to solve regression problems and shape relationship between variables.
 Quants opt for ML and AI systems as a helpful tool for versatile purposes involved in estimation of investments and risks.